AlexGibsonPlymouth/GP_LSOA_Attribution/README.md

  <p style="color:red">Finish README</p>
  <p style="color:red">zipfile to be added</p>

- This was developed to attribute GP-level **QOF data** to LSOAs, but in theory it should work with any GP-level count & denominator data on the PHE website.
+ This was developed to attribute GP-level **QOF data** to LSOAs, but in theory should work with any GP-level count & denominator data on the PHE website.

  As usual, the R script (written using R version 4.2.2) is run in the Terminal (Windows) and takes a user-supplied 'driver file' which provides instructions as to which PHE datasets for which years are to be processed, along with a couple of additional parameters.